mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-09-18-spring-boot-oauth2-with-thymeleaf.md

 >
 > **Google = Authorization Server & Resource Server**

 If you remember the my previous blog, the client will only needs to send client ID and client secret.
 Then, Google can identify our web application(the client).
-And also our client won't manage its users.
+And also our client won't manage username & password for users.

 I will not go into the details of how to setup your google (via console.cloud.google.com) to use as OAuth.
 There are tons of tutorial on Internet.